 ( units produced during tax year ÷ total reserve units ) X basis in property = deduction amount

-Example Calculation: In 2017 a taxpayer received a royalty of $50,000, which represented the sale of 1,000 barrels of oil on Property A. A petroleum engineer calculated that the taxpayer’s interest in the property would produce 10,000 total barrels of oil based on reservoir engineering principles.
+Example Calculation: In 2017 a taxpayer received a royalty of $50,000, which represented the sale of 1,000 barrels of oil on Property A. A petroleum engineer calculated that the taxpayer’s interest in Property A would produce 10,000 total barrels of oil based on reservoir engineering principles.
 The taxpayer's basis in Property A is $300,000 because this was the fair market value on the date that the property was acquired.
 The taxpayer’s calculation is:

 (1,000 ÷ 10,000) x $300,000 = $30,000

 In this example, the taxpayer has a cost depletion deduction of $30,000.
-Thus, the cost depletion calculation results in a 60% deduction whereas percentage depletion would have provided a deduction of only 15%.
+Thus, the cost depletion calculation results in a 60% deduction against income whereas percentage depletion would have provided a deduction of only 15%.
 The property basis and reserve figures are updated each year to reflect the amounts claimed in the previous year.
 Once the taxpayer claims total deductions equal to their basis in the property, the taxpayer can then switch to percentage depletion for as long as the property continues to generate income.

 Patrick J. Flueckiger